 As you age, your skin naturally produces less oil.
 This is a contributing factor to the development of fine lines and wrinkles.

 Mango butter can effectively address these concerns.
-Packed with fatty acids, minerals, and vitamin A, mango butter can soften fine lines and restore your natural sebum production if your skin is too dry or too oily.
+Packed with fatty acids, minerals, and vitamin A that work wonders for your skin, mango butter can soften fine lines and restore your natural sebum production, whether you have dry skin or oily skin.

 Find it in: Bright Side